 The desired functionality and design of the unit dictate the material cost and the actual manufacturing time.
 This is the starting point for all aspects in determining the manufacture, functionality and per unit cost of your product.

-The tooling, design and per unit cost aspect are dictated by the design and material selection.
+The tooling and per unit cost aspect are dictated by the design and material selection.
 Production efficiency can be improved by going to multi-cavity dies, progressive tooling arrangements and turntable set-ups.
-Each of these aspects play an important, and sometimes expensive role in achieving a final product.
-The cost for any of the above should be balanced to meet the overall goals of the products intended function.
+Each of these aspects can positively impact production efficiency.
+The cost for any of the above options should be balanced to meet the overall marketing goals of the product.

 SealWerks will accurately quantify and project how each one of these four critical aspects will impact the overall cost, allowing you to adjust and balance each one as a way to meet your target numbers.